 - 4.15 It is noted that there is an increased use of viability assessments to justify a reduced or nil contributions.
 This is not just at the initial application stage, but now more often once planning permission is achieved, with developers/agents seeking to renegotiate the planning obligations which made the development acceptable in planning terms.
-The 2019 NPPF and its associated National Planning Guidance on viability has tried to reduce this practice with fundamental changes at both the plan making and application stages. - 4.16 The NPPF and accompanying National Planning Guidance on viability has significantly changed the approach to both the use of, and inputs to viability assessments.
+The NPPF and its associated National Planning Guidance on viability has tried to reduce this practice with fundamental changes at both the plan making and application stages. - 4.16 The NPPF and accompanying National Planning Guidance on viability has significantly changed the approach to both the use of, and inputs to viability assessments.
 The role for viability assessments is now primarily at the plan making stage to ensure that policies are realistic.
 Policy requirements should be set at a level that takes account of affordable housing and infrastructure needs, and allows for the planned types of sites and development to be deliverable, without the need for further viability assessment at the planning application stage.
 The price paid for land is no longer an input into viability assessments nor a relevant justification for failing to accord with relevant policies in the plan. - 4.17 Where up-to-date policies have set out the contributions expected from development, planning applications that comply with them should be assumed to be viable.
-It is up to the applicant to demonstrate whether particular circumstances justify the need for a viability assessment at the application stage. - 4.18 The County Council will continue to work with LPAs at the plan making stage to ensure the required infrastructure and services are factored into the viability assessments to ensure that the allocated sites are deliverable. - 4.19 At the planning application stage the LPA should consult the County Council as soon as possible if they have accepted a viability assessment as part of the planning application process.
-The LPA should provide the viability assessment to the County Council to allow an understanding of the issues.
-The County Council reserves the right to appoint a suitably qualified person to undertake an independent viability review of the submitted viability assessment. - 4.20 The County Council also requests that the required contributions as set in their consultation response, or ones subsequently agreed through negotiation, and the reasons why they are necessary are included in the Planning Officer's report and considered by the authority's relevant committee or under delegated powers as appropriate. - 4.21 The County Council may be flexible to assist developers where schemes are showing marginal viability.
-For example, there may be scope to collect
+It is up to the applicant to demonstrate whether particular circumstances justify the need for a viability assessment at the application stage. - 4.18 The County Council will continue to work with Local Planning Authorities at the plan making stage to ensure the required infrastructure and services are factored into the viability assessments to ensure that the allocated sites are deliverable. - 4.19 At the planning application stage the Local Planning Authority should consult the County Council as soon as possible if they have accepted a viability assessment as part of the planning application process.
+The Local Planning Authority should provide the viability assessment to the County Council along with any independent review commissioned to allow an understanding of the issues.
+Should it be required the County Council reserves the right to appoint a suitably qualified person to undertake an independent viability review of the documentation.

-- contributions in instalments or to phase payments later in the development process. - 4.22 In cases where an LPA does not accept or pursue the County Council's request for contributions, the County Council would expect to be notified with the reason/s and provided with an opportunity to address the issue in a timely manner.
-If the County Council consider a development cannot sustain contributions requested to mitigate its impact, an objection may be lodged to the application on the grounds that the development is unsustainable. - 4.23 Where viability is proven an issue, the County Council requests that a review mechanism is included in a S106 requiring periodic viability assessments throughout the life of the development, with any overage being channelled towards the infrastructure as identified within the County Council's response to the planning application.
+- 4.20 The County Council also requests that the required contributions as set in their consultation response, or ones subsequently agreed through negotiation, and the reasons why they are necessary are included in the Planning Officer's report and considered by the authority's relevant committee or under delegated powers as appropriate. - 4.21 The County Council may be flexible to assist developers where schemes are showing marginal viability.
+For example, there may be scope to collect contributions in instalments or to phase payments later in the development process. - 4.22 In cases where a Local Planning Authority does not accept or pursue the County Council's request for contributions, the County Council would expect to be notified with the reason/s and provided with an opportunity to address the issue in a timely manner.
+If the County Council consider a development cannot sustain contributions requested to mitigate its impact, an objection may be lodged to the application on the grounds that the development is unsustainable. - 4.23 Where viability is proven an issue, the County Council requests that a review mechanism is included in a Section 106 requiring periodic viability assessments throughout the life of the development.
+Any overage generated, should in consultation with the Local Planning Authority be prioritised, and include infrastructure as identified within the County Council's response to the planning application.